 What Kinds of Contracts Does IP Offer?

 We offer royalty contracts where the author is paid a set percentage of the Recommended Retail Price (RRP) of their title or a percentage of Net Revenue, depending on where the title is sold.
 Your percentage compensation will be higher for digital sales if you share in our cost of preparing your title for eBook publication.
-We also offer Assisted Publication through our Digital Publishing Centre, with contracts that offer higher royalties to you in exchange for fees you pay for our services that include assessment, editorial, design, production, marketing and distribution.
+We also offer Assisted Publication to selected authors through our Digital Publishing Centre, with contracts that offer higher royalties in exchange for fees you pay for our services that include assessment, editorial, design, production, marketing and distribution.